 Beyond those interest rates, its payday loans’ lump sum repayment terms that can really cause borrowers trouble.
 Simply put: When borrowers have to pay a loan back in one fell sweep instead of gradually over time, a vast majority of them struggle to afford it.

-In a payday lending study conducted by the Pew Charitable Trusts, over 80 percent of borrowers didn’t have enough money in their budgets to cover their loan payments.
+In a payday lending study conducted by the Pew Charitable Trusts, over 80% of borrowers didn’t have enough money in their budgets to cover their loan payments.
 This is how borrowers end up rolling over or reborrowing their loans, racking up interest without getting any closer to being debt free.

 If you need a bad credit loan to cover unforeseen expenses, do everything in your power to avoid making that loan a payday loan.

-Look for soft credit check loans.
+Consider soft credit check loans.

 The terms “no credit check loan” and “bad credit loan” might seem like they’re interchangeable, but they’re not.
 Sure, there’s a lot of overlap between the two, but the differences between them are important.